devvmh/raspbian-ovos/README.md

 There are a few things that are usefull to me.  [ncpamixer](https://github.com/fulhax/ncpamixer) and [ovos-cli-client](https://github.com/OpenVoiceOS/ovos-cli-client)

+`ncpamixer` is a ncurses tool used to help configure pulseaudio

 ```
 git clone https://github.com/fulhax/ncpamixer.git
 cd ncpamixer/
 make
 sudo make install
 ```

+`ovos-cli-client` is a ncurses tool mainly used for debugging ovos.
+It give the user a way to interact without using voice.

 `pip install git+https://github.com/OpenVoiceOS/ovos-cli-client.git`